ryan-l-robinson/tech.ryanrobinson.ca/content/posts/web-development-workflow/web-development-workflow.md

 ---
-title: "My (Freelance) Web Development Workflow"
+title: My (Freelance) Web Development Workflow
-date: "2021-05-04T09:11:00-04:00"
+date: 2021-05-04T09:11:00-04:00
-author: "Ryan Robinson"
+author: Ryan Robinson
-description: 'Breaking down some of the tools I use for freelance web development.'
+description: Breaking down some of the tools I use for freelance web development.
 tags:
+  - DevOps
+  - Security
+  - Visual Studio Code
   - WordPress
-  - Git, GitLab, and GitHub
-  - Security
-  - "Visual Studio Code"
 ---

 When I work on a freelance website (I have more advanced tools in my day job), especially once I need to deploy some custom code, I have several tools at my disposal I want to set up.
 Here’s what those tools and that setup process looks like.
 For the purpose of this post, I’m assuming I already have the SFTP and SSH credentials from the website host.